- What types of financial aid are available?

 Please be aware that loan eligibility may not be certified after the last day of classes.
 Students who are applying for financial aid late into the semester (within one month of the last day of classes), should contact the Office of Financial Aid to confirm that adequate time is available to process the request.

-- How much can students borrow per year in Federal Stafford Loans?
+- How much can students borrow per year in Federal Direct Loans?

 - How much debt does the average student graduate with?